FAQ

 Teamsters membership provides strength through solidarity.
 As a member, you gain the support of experienced negotiators and legal advocates, access to better wages, benefits, and protections that are often only available through collective bargaining.

 We represent workers across various sectors, including trucking, warehousing, public sector, healthcare, airline, and more.
 The union is dedicated to supporting employees in numerous roles within these industries.
-For more information on the Divisions and Conferences of the Teamsters visit the IBT (International Brotherhood of Teamsters)

 The Teamsters Union operates through a national structure with various local unions across the country.
 Local unions represent members in specific areas, and regional conferences or Joint Councils handle larger issues and collaborate with the national union for widespread support.
-For more information on the structure on the Teamsters, visit the IBT (International Brotherhood of Teamsters)

 Organizing with the Teamsters involves connecting with a Teamsters representative, building support among coworkers, and following a formal process that can lead to union recognition.
 Teamsters organizers guide workers every step of the way to ensure a smooth organizing campaign.